tarunkumar2005/fomi-latest/README.md

 ## Future Features i want to add in this project
 1. Branding Customization like adding brand logo and colors and through AI we'll create a custom theme for the form based on brand colors.

+2. Adding APIs for section templates so admin or other people can add templates for a better library of templates.

+3. When user selects a template, the user can preview the template in their own brand colors and logo.
+(Theme will automatically changed by AI based on brand colors and logo).